Foster care current payment rate

 Additional child-related expenses

 Occasionally children in care may require other items above their day-to-day expenses.
 Territory Families, Housing and Communities may cover many of these expenses, but it is always important to check first, as these payments need to be pre-approved before carers can be reimbursed.
-It is also important that such expenses are discussed with the child's Case Manager, as they item or activity needs to be considered in terms of their entire care plan and may need approval form the birth family.
+It is also important that such expenses are discussed with the child's Case Manager, as the item or activity needs to be considered in terms of their entire care plan and may need approval from the birth family.
 Examples of extra expenses that Territory Families, Housing and Communities may cover include the specialist medical treatment, advanced educational or sporting equipment and activities, or furniture required to meet special needs of the child.

 Respite daily payment rates